Green-Sky/tomato/docs/README-migration.md

 Details on API changes are organized by SDL 2.0 header below.

+The file with your main() function should include <SDL3/SDL_main.h>, as that is no longer included in SDL.h.

 Many functions and symbols have been renamed.
 We have provided a handy Python script [rename_symbols.py](https://github.com/libsdl-org/SDL/blob/main/build-scripts/rename_symbols.py) to rename SDL2 functions to their SDL3 counterparts:
 ```sh
 rename_symbols.py --all-symbols source_code_path